-A ‘sandwich’ refers to a combination of pieces that work better together than each piece on its own, but what has this to do with vision therapy?
+A ‘sandwich’ is when pieces work better together, than each piece on its own … but what has this to do with vision therapy?

 This blog has been adapted from ‘The Sandwich Approach to Vision Therapy and Strabismus’, on The VisionHelpBlog, Dr Leornard Press OD FAAO FCOVD, Nov 2019